History of Delaware County and Muncie, Indiana

 The Indiana Gas Boom of the 1880s drew many factories to the region.
 The Ball Brothers moved their glass factory from Buffalo to Muncie, beginning glass production there on March 1, 1888.[14]
 This relationship with Muncie ended 110 years later, when the Ball Corporation moved its corporate headquarters to Broomfield, Colorado, in 1998.

 Other notable manufacturers with plants in the city have included BorgWarner, The Broderick Company (former division of Harsco), Dayton-Walther Corporation, Delco Remy,General Motors (New Venture Gear), Hemingray Glass Company, Indiana Steel and Wire, and Westinghouse.
 Most of these factories closed or moved during a tumultuous period for the city beginning in the 1970s.
 From 2001 to 2011, thousands of jobs were lost.
-Many smaller, non-unionized, manufacturing businesses have survived this transition, such as Maxon Corporation (now Honeywell), Duffy Tool (now North American Stamping), Reber Machine & Tool, Magna Powertrain, and a dozen or so other shops which employ anywhere from a few dozen to a few hundred workers.
+Many smaller, non-unionized, manufacturing businesses have survived this transition, such as Maxon Corporation (now Honeywell), Duffy Tool (now North American Stamping), Reber Machine & Tool, Magna Powertrain, and a dozen or so other shops that employ anywhere from a few dozen to a few hundred workers.
 In 2009, Muncie became the United States headquarters for Brevini Wind, an Italian-based company that manufactures gearboxes for wind turbines.
 In 2011, locomotive maker Progress Rail Services (a subsidiary of Caterpillar Inc.) opened in the former Westinghouse facility, which had been vacant since 1998.

 The first decade of the 21st century saw a cultural shift toward local businesses and economic empowerment, boosted by the Muncie Downtown Development Partnership and the residents, patrons, and business owners of the downtown community.
 In 2007, Muncie was rated the most affordable college town in America by real estate company Coldwell Banker.
 In 2014, Forbes ranked Muncie 34th among small places for business and careers, and 20th for cost of doing business.